Enfield Biochar

 Carbon Credits

-The Enfield Biochar project is expected to generate ~3,000 CORCs annually on average over the 30-year project life.
+The Enfield Biochar project is expected to generate ~3,000 carbon credits per year on average over its 30-year project life.
 A portion of the revenue from the sale of the carbon credits will flow back to Standard Biocarbon (the project partner) and the project.

 Key Attributes